LewisGtg/flask-backend-events/readme.md

-# Flask Backend Events
+# Events Manager

 This project is a Flask-based backend for managing events and their participants.
-This project was created in the Next Level Week (NLW) from Rocketseat
+This project was created in the Next Level Week (NLW) from Rocketseat.

 ## Project Structure